come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 that can substitute this.

 Once you publish the code, you can get started engaging your community.
-If your project is interesting, they will come, and this is where the cat hearding abilities of your team will shine.
-But you need to have good communication, some marketing, and a nice community manager with a plan in order to disentanble and use wisely all the opportunities that your community brings.
-I can't recommend enough the writtings and videos by
+If your project is interesting, they will come, and this is where the cat herding abilities of your team will shine.
+But you need to have good communication, some marketing, and a nice community manager with a plan in order to disentangle and use wisely all the opportunities that your community brings.
+I can't recommend enough the writings and videos by
 [Jono Bacon](https://www.jonobacon.com/).

 [<img src="https://farm4.staticflickr.com/3740/12622356185_b89d134675_k.jpg" alt="Jono Bacon" height="350"/>](https://www.flickr.com/photos/jonobacon/12622356185/)